Augmenting Human-Centered Racial Covenant Detection and Georeferencing with Plug-and-Play NLP Pipelines: Experimental Results and Analysis

 For the PLSS entities, we assess the end-to-end georeferencing accuracy by checking whether volunteer-labeled deed property boundaries fall within or partially overlap the PLSS parcel boundaries that our pipeline identifies.
 We do not report separate NER metrics for PLSS since, unlike RPSS entities, we do not have token-level ground truth.
 As shown in Table \ref{t:georeferencing}, across 1,470 filtered deeds, we achieve 85.58\% accuracy at 1×1 square-mile resolution and 86.39\% at 6×6 square-mile resolution, indicating reliable georeferencing.

 Subdivision-level georeferencing is valuable for studying racial covenants, as subdivisions are often smaller than 1×1 square miles and align with neighborhood-scale patterns.
 Our current subdivision-level georeferencing relies on fuzzy matching between NER outputs and modern administrative boundary names.
 Under these conditions, 16.18\% of deeds can reach subdivision-level georeferencing.
-We see opportunities to expand this coverage through systematic normalization (e.g., resolving abbreviation and spelling variants) and learned matching, which we leave as targeted future work.
+The current NER training data annotation uses regular expressions for auto-matching, which cannot accurately cover the diverse variants of RPSS names in deeds.
+We see opportunities to expand this coverage and improve the recall of subdivision-level georeferencing through systematic normalization, learned matching, and the use of transformer-based models.